stuntrally/stuntrally3/docs/Developing.md

 Also [post](https://forums.ogre3d.org/viewtopic.php?p=554822#p554822), leaking GPU RAM inactive and
 Exception: `Mapping the buffer twice within the same frame detected!`.

 ### Workspaces 🪄

-Workspace basically is the setup for rendering one view target, only like reflection, shadow, etc and lastly screen.
+Workspace basically is the setup for rendering one player's view target, only like reflection, shadow, etc and lastly screen.
 Many compositor Workspaces are created from code (telling how to render stuff, also few extra for editor minimap RTT).
 Creating is in `.log` lines with: `--++ WS add:`, and in cpp code by any `addWorkspace`.